 OAT is not the cure for addiction or substance use disorder; rather, a therapy used to physically stabilize an opioid addict, to an extent.
 The risks of OAT involve long-term dependency and risk of overdose if abused or mixed with other drugs.

-The success of overcoming dependency on Opioid Agonist Therapy and opioids increases greatly when OAT is combined with treatment, drug counselling and emotional support.
+The success of overcoming dependency on Opioid Agonist Therapy and opioids increases greatly when OAT is combined with treatment, drug counseling, and emotional support.
 If the individual addresses their underlying behavioral issues and finds healthy coping mechanisms, success is possible.
-The goal of should be to become abstinent of opioids through OAT harm reduction, and then ween off the OAT itself, for complete abstinence.
+The goal should be to become abstinent of opioids through OAT harm reduction and then ween off the OAT itself, for complete abstinence.